Ed-Fi-Alliance-OSS/DMS-Configuration-Service/eng/docker-compose/README.md

 The purpose of this document is to provide the basic steps for configuring Keycloak locally using docker-compose.

 ### 1. A yaml file "keycloak.yml" (eng\docker-compose\keycloak.yml) was created that contains the configuration needed to lift the container using the command:
-`docker-compose -p keycloak_demo -f keycloak.yml up -d`
+`docker compose -p keycloak_demo -f keycloak.yml up -d`

  ![alt text](image.png)